2025 Solar Incentives Guide for Bedford, NH - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some familiarity with.
-One of the incentives that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a specified percentage of your solar system's cost.
+Federal incentives are the type of incentives that you are most likely to have some knowledge of.
+The Federal Solar Investment Tax Credit, or ITC, is likely the most commonly known federal solar incentive.
+The ITC offers a tax credit for a specific percentage of the cost of your solar system.

-In August 2022, the Inflation Reduction Act expanded and extended the ITC, now referred to as the Clean Energy Credit.
-For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners can receive a credit equal to 30% of the total cost.
-The percentage will then decrease annually until the Clean Energy Credit expires in 2035.
-Starting in 2023, it will also be easier to obtain credits for energy storage systems with the new act.
+In August 2022, the Inflation Reduction Act expanded and extended the ITC, now titled the Clean Energy Credit.
+For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners can receive a credit for 30% of the total cost.
+After 2033, the percentage will decrease annually until the Clean Energy Credit ends in 2035.
+Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to fully understand how the new Clean Energy Credit might apply to you is to get in touch with your local Bedford solar panel company.
+Your local Bedford solar panel company can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives